-3. Health and Social Care sector overview
+3. Health and social care sector overview

-The Health and Social Care sector consists of any organisation which provides healthcare support to people, e.g. hospitals, ambulance services, and specialist support like physiotherapy, and social care support e.g. domiciliary care services, care homes with and without nursing, and supported living services.
+The health and social care sector consists of any organisation which provides healthcare support to people, e.g. hospitals, ambulance services, and specialist services like physiotherapy, and social care support e.g. domiciliary care services, care homes with and without nursing, and supported living services.